htcondor/htcondor/docs/grid-computing/grid-universe.rst

 '''''''''''''''''''''''''''''''''''''''''

-The specification of a service with an ``https://``, an ``x509://``, or an ``euca3s://`` URL validates that service’s certificate, checking that a trusted certificate authority (CA) signed it.
+The specification of a service with an ``https://``, an ``x509://``, or an ``euca3s://`` URL validates that service's certificate, checking that a trusted certificate authority (CA) signed it.
 Commercial EC2 service providers generally use certificates signed by widely-recognized CAs.
 These CAs will usually work without any additional configuration.
 For